sabuhiabbas/unit3_2023-project/README.md

     db.close()
     self.update()
 ```
-The code above how to access checked rows, a database, create and get result of a query.
-Additionaly, I use MDDiaolog to let the user know that the row has been deleted from the database.
-I use the same structure of code in different areas of my code if I need a pop-up diaolog.[^22]
+The above code shows how to delete checked rows from a table in the database.
+The code accesses the checked rows using the get_row_checks() function, deletes them using a loop and a delete query.
+The code also uses the MDDialog function to create an alert dialog to inform the user that the item has been deleted.
+This structure is used in other areas of the code to display pop-up dialogs.[^22]

 ### Success criteria 5: The solution hashes the signup information entered by the user when trying to sign up
 #### Hashing a string